 The word Shaolin comes from the famous Shaolin Temple located in the Henan Province of the republic of China.
 This temple is a Buddhist place of worship that dates back many centuries ago.
 Construction of this great temple commenced circa 377 A.D. when the six dynasties ruled China.
 Nevertheless, the temple did not become a Buddhist place of worship until approximately 200 years later in 527 A.D. when a famous Buddhist monk called Very Venerable Da Mo from India visited China and established the teaching.
 This famous teacher is known as Darnma in Japan and Bodhidharma in the west.

-Monks learn martial arts to keep alert at first.
-When the Very Venerable first began teaching his Buddhism philosophy to the monks at the temple, many of them did not pay much attention and usually dozed off during the long lectures.
-The teacher realized this problem and sort to correct it.
-He knew the only way he could get the monks to concentrate was to enhance their physical health.
-Thus, he introduced the eighteen Lohan patterns, which kept the monks fit.
+Monks learn martial arts to remain alert at first.
+When the Very Venerable first began teaching his Buddhism philosophy to the monks at the temple, many of them did not pay much attention and generally dozed off during the long lectures.
+The educator recognized this problem and sort of remedy it.
+He knew that the only way he could get the monks to focus was to strengthen their physical health.
+Hence, he initiated the eighteen Lohan patterns, which kept the monks fit.

-At first, only monks learned the Shaolin Kungfu in the temple due to the need to keep alert to the Buddhist teachings.
+China Kung Fu spreads to the rest of the world.At first, only monks understood the Shaolin Kungfu in the temple due to the need to stay alert to Buddhist teachings.
 These monks were famous throughout the republic for their excellent martial art skills.
-However, the temple later began accepting other disciples from outside the temple.
+The temple, however, eventually began to accept other disciples from outside the temple.
 Upon graduation from the temple, the disciples would return to their respective regions in the country and spread what they had learned.